Temenos Announces Strong Q2 2019 With Total Software Licensing Growth of 21%

 Temenos has implemented IFRS 16 for reporting period 1st January 2019 onwards using the modified retrospective method.
 Under the modified retrospective method the 2018 and prior results will not be restated under IFRS 16.
 From 2019, the reporting results will only be provided under IFRS 16.

-For more information on the impact of IFRS 16, please visit the Temenos Investor Relations website:
+For more information on the impact of IFRS 16, please visit the Temenos Investor Relations page.

 Readers are cautioned that the supplemental non-IFRS information presented in this press release is subject to inherent limitations.
 It is not based on any comprehensive set of accounting rules or principles and should not be considered as a substitute for IFRS measurements.
 Also, the Company’s supplemental non-IFRS financial information may not be comparable to similarly titled non-IFRS measures used by other companies.
 In the reconciliation of IFRS to non-IFRS found in Appendix II, the Company sets forth the most comparable IFRS financial measure and reconciliations of this information with non-IFRS information.
 The Company’s non-IFRS figures exclude any deferred revenue write-down resulting from acquisitions, discontinued activities that do not qualify as such under IFRS, acquisition related charges such as advisory fees and integration costs, charges as a result of the amortisation of acquired intangibles, costs incurred in connection with a restructuring plan implemented and controlled by management, and adjustments made to reflect the associated tax charge relating to the above items.